-The LGBTQ Freedom Fund posts bail to secure the safety and liberty of low-income individuals in U.S. jails and immigration facilities.
+The LGBTQ Freedom Fund pays bail to secure the safety and liberty of low-income individuals in U.S. jails and immigration facilities.
 In tandem, we raise awareness of the criminalization of LGBTQ folks, who are three times more likely to be incarcerated than straight individuals.
-Because of whom they love, a tangle of discrimination and poverty disproportionately puts LGBTQ people behind bars, and the impact is felt most acutely by transgender, brown, and black individuals.
+Because of whom they love and gender identity, a tangle of discrimination and poverty disproportionately puts LGBTQ people behind bars, and the impact is felt most acutely by transgender, brown, and black individuals.

 American Civil Liberties Union Foundation, Inc.

 Founded in 1920, the American Civil Liberties Union (ACLU) is a nonprofit, nonpartisan, multi-issue, 1.5 million+ member public interest organization devoted to protecting the civil liberties of all people in the United States.
 Recognized as the nation's premier public interest law firm, the ACLU works daily in courts, legislatures, and communities to defend and preserve the freedoms guaranteed by the U.S. Constitution.
 The ACLU Foundation is the 501 (c)(3) arm of the organization.

 African American Aids Policy And Training Institute